 “So, the first thing is to support the development of Rwanda’s agriculture sector by providing new agricultural technologies and extension services.
 [Therefore] we have another project we are preparing to support Rwanda’s agriculture sector because it is the key issue to move the country from the least developed countries to middle-income countries.
 If we don’t develop the agriculture sector, we cannot reach that goal.”

 KOICA earlier agreement to support Rwanda’s agriculture

 In 2015, KOICA announced that it was investing $5 million to improve Rwanda agriculture.
 However, the focus at that time was bringing modern farming to Nyaruguru district.
 The signing of the partnership agreement was between KOICA and Rwanda’s Ministry of Agriculture and Animal Husbandry.

-The impact of the agreement on Rwanda agriculture
+The impact of the agreement on Rwanda’s agriculture

 The cost of the entire project was $12.5 million (approx. Rwf10 billion).
 However, KOICA was able to provide $11 million.
-Dr. Patrick Karangwa, the Rwanda Agriculture Board Director-General expressed the country’s gratitude to KOICA intervention in Rwanda agriculture.
-Speaking to Gasabo residents, Dr. Karangwa said,
+Dr Patrick Karangwa, the Rwanda Agriculture Board Director-General expressed the country’s gratitude for KOICA intervention in Rwanda’s agriculture.
+Speaking to Gasabo residents, Dr Karangwa said,